Thursday’s Insider Report: Companies insiders are buying and selling

 Keep in mind, when looking at transaction activities by insiders, purchasing activity may reflect perceived value in a security.
 Selling activity may or may not be related to a stock's valuation; perhaps an insider needs to raise money for personal reasons.
 An insider's total holdings should be considered because a sale may, in context, be insignificant if this person has a large remaining position in the company.
 I tend to put great weight on insider transaction activity when I see multiple insiders trading a company's shares or units.

-Let's begin the report detailing a company with recent insider buying activity.
+Let's begin the report detailing three companies with recent insider buying activity.

 =====